Oh Henry!: History

-Differences between Ferrara and Hershey versions
+Differences between Ferrero and Hershey versions

-In Canada, the bar is currently sold by the Hershey Company and was manufactured at their Smiths Falls, Ontario, facilities prior to their closure.
-The bars are different in appearance: the Canadian version is one bar with the fudge in the center, the fudge surrounded with a thin layer of caramel, and the nuts surrounding that layer before it is surrounded in the coating.
+In Canada, the bar is currently sold by the Hershey Company and was manufactured at their Smiths Falls, Ontario facilities prior to their closure.
+The bars are different in appearance: the Canadian version is one bar with the fudge in the centre, the fudge surrounded with a thin layer of caramel, and the nuts surrounding that layer before it is surrounded in the coating.
 Hershey sells Oh Henry! bars made in Canada on a very limited basis in the United States as Rally bars, using the trademark of a Hershey product introduced in the 1970s and later discontinued.

+Advertising

+Television commercials showed the protagonist desperately searching for the Oh Henry! bar and finding it at the end, only to run into further trouble after eating it (e.g., while standing upon an unstable ladder; at a convenience store without cash).